mangolang/compiler/src/parselet/SYNTAX.rst

         | Identifier "=" Expression
         | Addition

+    #TODO: arguments can also be passed as name=value, but only after positional arguments
     CommaSeparatedExpressions:
         | Expression [("," | "\n") Expression]* ","
         | Expression [("," | "\n") Expression]*
         | EMPTY

+    Expression:
+        Addition

     Addition:
         | Multiplication ("+" | "-") Addition